Skip to main content

 What to Do If You Have an All-or-Nothing Personality

-There are many steps you can take to begin to reframe your thinking and overcome the all-or-nothing personality.
+Here’s the hopeful part.
+There are real, gentle steps you can take to start reframing your thinking and loosening the all-or-nothing pattern.

 #1 Be Curious